-- Cost of examinations : Compensation for the cost of examinations related to treatments as part of your recovery from an accident.
+- Cost of examinations : Compensation for the cost of examinations related to treatments as part of your recovery.

-You have the option to increase to coverage limits for income replacement, medical care, caregiver benefits, death and funeral benefits, and other accident benefits.
+You have the option to increase limits for income replacement, medical care, caregiver benefits, death and funeral benefits, and more.
+Here is what you can add :

-- Dependent care benefits : This will cover up to $75 per week for your first dependant and $25 for each additional dependant.
-This can only be claimed if you were employed at the time of the accident and have to pay for additional childcare expenses due to injuries sustained from an accident.
+- Dependent care benefits : This will cover up to $75 per week for your first dependent and $25 for each additional dependent.
+This can only be claimed if you were employed at the time of the accident and have to pay for additional childcare expenses due to injuries sustained.

-- Indexation : This gives you an annual adjustment for inflation for accident benefits.
+- Indexation : This gives you an annual adjustment for yearly inflation rates.
 Adjustments are done in accordance with the Consumer Price Index of Canada.

-All passengers involved in an auto accident are eligible for accident benefits.
+All passengers involved in an auto accident are eligible for it.
 Regardless of the type of accident or who was at fault, you will almost always be covered by insurance.
-You will need to file a claim against the driver’s insurance coverage.
-The drivers insurance you submit a claim with will depend on the situation.
+You will need to file a car insurance claim against the other driver.

-There will come a time after an accident where you will be approached by your insurance company to settle your accident benefits claim.
-In Ontario, you must wait one year before settling your accident benefits claim.
+There will come a time after an accident where your insurer will approach you to settle your claim.
+In Ontario, you must wait one year before settling it.

 Your insurer will propose a fixed amount to settle and close your claim.
-Once you agree to an accident benefits settlement, you cannot request additional compensation from your insurer.
+Once you agree to a settlement, you cannot request additional compensation from your insurer.

-Accident benefits are included in minimum car insurance coverage requirements in all provinces with the exception of Newfoundland.
-The coverage limits for medical payments, replacement income, death benefits, funeral costs, and the ability to sue vary from province to province.
+Accident benefits are included in minimum requirements in all provinces except for Newfoundland.
+The limits for medical payments, replacement income, death benefits, funeral costs, and the ability to sue varies from province to province.

 Accident Benefits FAQs

-The License Appeal Tribunal (LAT) is an independent agency that oversees statutory accident benefits coverage disputes under the SABS.
-If you have a dispute over an accident benefits settlement with your insurance company, it will be resolved by LAT.
+The License Appeal Tribunal (LAT) is an independent agency that oversees statutory accident benefits disputes under SABS.
+If you have a dispute over a settlement with your insurer, it will be resolved by LAT.

-Yes.
-Accident benefits income replacement is included in basic auto insurance coverage.
-You can increase your coverage limits to qualify for up to $1000 per week in compensation.
+Yes, income replacement is included in basic policies, but you can learn more about endorsements.
+You can increase your limits to qualify for up to $1,000 per week in compensation.

 Yes.
-Auto accident benefits in Ontario are part of mandatory car insurance coverage.
+They are part of mandatory automobile coverage.

 Yes.
-Most accident benefits claims eventually get settled.
-You must wait one year to settle your accident benefits claim in Ontario.
+Most of these types of claims eventually get settled.
+You must wait one year to settle it.

 Yes.
-You will need to fill out an application for accident benefits (OCF-1) form.
-It is part of the accident benefits application package.
-You must submit this paperwork as part of your accident benefits claim to your insurance company.
+You will need to fill out a form (OCF-1) for these benefits, which is part of the application.
+You must submit this paperwork as part of the process with your insurer.